Skip to content

 Project Folders Xcode workspace

-• add the analytics project into the workspace
+• Add the analytics project to the workspace.

-Package Added - add the analytics code as a dependancy in your project
+• Add the analytics code as a dependency in your project target.

 Import the framework